thoughtspot/thoughtspot.github.io/_complex-search/filtered-agg-forms.md

 * `vs`
 * `all`

-The table below illustrates some examples of these functions in use:
+The following table illustrates some examples of these functions in use:

 <table>
    <colgroup>